macedo22/spectre/docs/DevGuide/TensorExpressions.md

     make_not_null(&L), L(ti::a, ti::b) + 2.0 * S(ti::b, ti::a));
 ```
 One limitation is that when using the LHS tensor in the RHS expression, the
-index order used for the LHS tensor must be the same in the LHS and RHS, e.g.
+LHS tensor's index order must be the same on the LHS and RHS.
+This means that
+the order of the `TensorIndex` template parameters of
+\ref tenex::update "update" must match the order of the `TensorIndex` arguments
+in the parentheses that come after the LHS `Tensor` in the RHS expression.
+For
-the following is not allowed and will yield a runtime error:
+example, the following is not allowed and will yield a runtime error:
 ```
 // ERROR: index order for L on LHS and RHS is not the same tenex::update<ti::a, ti::b>(